SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Technical Validation

 \subsubsection{Problem definition}

-Three models are set up with the same prediction task for surface flow of transonic wings.
-The input is the reference mesh mentioned in Sec \ref{sec:pp} (\verb|geom0.npy|) which has a size of $256 \times 128 \times 3$.
+Three models are set up with the same prediction task for the surface flow of transonic wings.
+The input is the reference mesh, $\bm g$ (\verb|geom0.npy|), which has a size of $256 \times 128 \times 3$.
+The operation conditions $\bm c = [\alpha, Ma]$ are expanded to the same spatial shape as the reference mesh, and concatenated with it before being entered into the model.

 The primary output is the surface flow on the same reference mesh (\verb|data.npy|) that includes the surface pressure and friction coefficient distributions.
-Since aerodynamic coefficients (especially the lift and drag coefficients) are also crucial for downstream tasks, they are integrated from the primary surface flow output:

-where $R_\alpha$ is the rotation matrix for angle of attack $\alpha$. $n_i$ and $A_i$ are the normal vector and area of the surface mesh cell, both of which can be calculated from the reference mesh.